The OHSU Knight Cancer Center has outstanding depth of experience in sarcoma. We treat hundreds of patients with sarcoma every year. We offer:

 Radionuclide bone scans: This can show whether bone sarcoma has spread to other bones.
 The patient is injected with a very low dose of radioactive material, which is attracted to diseased bones.
 These areas show on the scans.

-Your care team removes tissue so a pathologist can look at it under a microscope to check for cancer and any spread.
-Exceptional skill — such as on our team — is important because improper technique can spread the tumor or complicate later removal.
+Your care team removes tissue so a pathologist can look at it under a microscope to check for cancer.
+Exceptional skill is vital because improper technique can spread the tumor or complicate later removal.

 Core needle biopsy: Doctors use a hollow needle to remove tissue to see if cancer is present.